migsdigs/Hiwonder_xArm_ESP32/README.md

    ```
   The agent is now running, and we can begin communicating with the ESP32 via ROS2 to control the servos.

+  **Before proceeding, cut power to the servos and then restore it, to restart them.** I have found that this gives better responsiveness and less likely for the servos to fail on read or write commands.

+---

 #### ROS Topics (might need to update)
 Running `ros2 topic list`, the available ROS2 topics should be listed.
 ```bash